solana-labs/solana-program-library/stake-pool/README.md

 # stake-pool program

-A program for pooling together SOL to be staked by an of-chain agent running SoM (Stake-o-Matic).
+A work-in-progress program for pooling together SOL to be staked by an off-chain agent running SoM (Stake-o-Matic).

 Each SoM needs at least one pool.
 Users deposit stakes into the SoM pool and receives a pool token minus the fee.
 The SoM redistributes the stakes